whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-controlled-chaos.md

-<properties
+---
-   pageTitle="Induce Chaos in Service Fabric Clusters | Microsoft Azure" description="Using Fault Injection and Cluster Analysis Service APIs to manage Chaos in the cluster." services="service-fabric" documentationCenter=".net" authors="motanv" manager="rsinha" editor="toddabel"/>
+title: Induce Chaos in Service Fabric Clusters | Microsoft Docs
+description: Using Fault Injection and Cluster Analysis Service APIs to manage Chaos in the cluster.

-<tags
-   ms.service="service-fabric"
-   ms.devlang="dotnet"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="NA"
-   ms.date="09/19/2016"
-   ms.author="motanv"/>
+services: service-fabric
+documentationcenter: .net
+author: motanv
+manager: rsinha
+editor: toddabel

+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 09/19/2016
+ms.author: motanv

+---
 # Induce Controlled Chaos in Service Fabric Clusters
 Large-scale distributed systems like cloud infrastructures are inherently unreliable.
 Azure Service Fabric enables developers to write reliable services on top of an unreliable infrastructure.
 To write robust services, developers need to be able to induce faults against such unreliable infrastructure to test the stability of their services.